19 sept 2023

 EOS/Ti and dslr-in-general users.
 Keep it simple.

-Forget about in camera bias and dark frames.
+Forget about in-camera bias and dark frames.
 They'll introduce further artefacts, noise in particular.
 Instead, simply subtract the bias value [1] as follows.

 Here I'm using a modern EOS with an offset of 2048.
 Earlier models [2] used 1024.